 Running her booth at the market Cinder and her android Iko encounter Prince Kai who is in disguise.
 Prince Kai, who has heard of the famous mechanic Cinder but was not aware that she is a teenage girl, has brought his android Nainsi who has suddenly broken to be repaired.
 Soon after Prince Kai leaves the market a plague that has been raging across Earth, Letumosis, hits the market and one of its vendors starts showing symptoms.

-In the world where ‘Cinder’ is set there are two colonies one on Earth and another on the moon.
+In the world where Cinder is set, there are two colonies one on Earth and another on the moon.
 Those living on the moon are known as Lunars – evolved humans who now possess the powers of mind control used for deceptions in thoughts and appearances.
-The Lunar Queen Levana is cruel woman who is said to have killed her sister to gain her position of power and murdered her three year old niece so her position could not be threatened.
+The Lunar Queen Levana is a cruel woman who is said to have killed her sister to gain her position of power and murdered her three-year-old niece so her position could not be threatened.

 This whole world is something that amazed me more and more as I read each book.
 Marissa Meyer shows amazing character development, especially with Captain Thorne – who you meet in book two Scarlet.
 She writes funny and witty characters who you can’t help but love and cruel and evil characters who you love to hate.